ramensoftware/windows-11-start-menu-styling-guide/README.md

 Background:=<AcrylicBrush TintColor="Black" TintOpacity="0.8" />
 ```

-`TintColor` - required. defines what color to use
+`TintColor` - Required.
+Defines what color to use.

-`TintOpacity` - how strong the defined color is
+`TintOpacity` - Defines the strength of the chosen color.

-`TintLuminosityOpacity` - Brightness of acrylic effect
+`TintLuminosityOpacity` - Defines the brightness of the acrylic effect.

-`BackgroundSource` - what should be considered the background of the acrylic effect.
-Set to "Backdrop" to use the desktop wallpaper
+`BackgroundSource` - Defines what should be considered the background of the acrylic effect.
+Set to "Backdrop" to use the desktop wallpaper.

-`Opacity` - how transparent the brush effect itself is.
-If set to less than 1, it blends the Acrylicbrush with clear transparency
+`Opacity` - Defines how transparent the brush effect itself is.
+If set to less than 1, it blends the AcrylicBrush with clear transparency.

 You can also set Acrylic to use an accent color for a more dynamic look, that fits current theme.